kuzzleio/kuzzle/lib/api/controllers/README.md

 * create the file in this directory
 * initialize it in [start.js](../start.js)
-* adding some routing in routerController (if relevant)
+* eventually add client requests routes in the routerController
 * add a service for your controller (see the section [contributing in services](../../services/README.md)) (if relevant)